 - Return goods

 - Depreciation on fixed asset

+The second step in the accounting process is to obtain appropriate source documents for the transactions.
 A document that provides evidence of the transactions is called the Source Document or a Voucher.
 Business transactions are usually evidenced by appropriate documents such as Cash memo, Invoice, Sales bill, Pay-in-slip, Cheque, Salary slip, etc. For example;

 When buying products, a business gets an invoice from the supplier.
 When borrowing money from the bank, a business signs a loan agreement, a copy of which the business keeps.